 Fridays at 4:30 there are Yoga Classes

 Capitan Public Library Board Meeting is the second Wednesday.

 For more information call Capitan Public Library at 575-354-3035.
 The library is located at 101 E. 2nd Street, Capitan, NM.
 Library hours: Tuesday - Thursday: 10 AM - 6:00 PM; Friday & Saturday: 10 AM - 2 PM; Sunday & Monday: closed.
 Visit us online at: www.capitanlibrary.org OR www.capitanlibrary.blogspot.com or on Facebook at Friends of the Capitan Library.
 The Not 2 Shabby Shop is located at 217 Lincoln Ave. (practically next door to the library).
 N2SS hours: Thursdays 10 AM - 6 PM; Fridays 10 AM - 4 PM; Saturdays 10 AM - 2 PM.

-ISLE OF SKY NURSERY in White Oaks has a large selection of native and locally adapted fruits, berries, hardy perennials and herbs.
-I specialize in dwarf heirloom apple trees and have close to 100 varieties.
+ISLE OF SKY NURSERY in White Oaks has a large selection of native and locally adapted fruit trees, berry varieties, hardy roses, and herbs.
+I specialize in dwarf heirloom apple trees.

 White Oaks No Scum Updates –

 The Brown Store is open Fridays and Saturdays from 10 am till 12 noon.
 Call 575-648-3294 to make an appointment or email email@example.com

 The Bar is open Friday AND Saturday from noon to 2 am;